kiranfegade19/microservices/README.md

     https://consolehookdeck.com website is used to for generating web hook url, which will call /monitor API of configserver service.

-# All the three services use Google jib to build docker image as below:
+# All the services use Google jib to build docker image as below:
     1) In pom.xml add the google jib plugin.  (jib works with java projects only)
     2) Add managed dependency and cloud version variable
     3) Set iamge name in the plugin.
 (Example image name : kiranfegade19/configurations:1.0.0)